ealdr/Deploying-a-Honeypot-with-T-Pot-on-AWS/README.md

 <img width="2526" height="350" alt="image" src="https://github.com/user-attachments/assets/d48deb50-5074-4075-93f2-31e02959fc58" />

 ## Final Thoughts / What I Learned
 I gained valuable skills in deploying and managing honeypots for monitoring malicious traffic, including setup and configuration on AWS.
 I developed a deep understanding of how attackers target exposed services and how to capture traffic in real time.
-It was also a rewarding experience that expanded my technical skill set and provided practical insights into real-world cyber threats.
+It was also a rewarding experience that expanded my skill set and provided insights into real-world cyber threats.

 ##  Thanks for Reading